alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 If FooBook decides to represent itself as a non-participant, then it **MUST NOT** have any access to PCASM.
 (Integrity of Participation / Non-Participation)

-If FooBook decides to represent itself as a participant, then it **MUST NOT** have exceptional access to PCASM, despite being the provider of the service - for instance via raw database access or network sniffing.
+If FooBook decides to represent itself as a participant, then it **MUST NOT** have "exceptional" access to PCASM, despite being the provider of the service - for instance via raw database access or network sniffing.
 However it **MAY** participate in E2ESM conversations in a "normal" way, and thereby have "normal" access to intra-conversation PCASM.
 (Integrity of Participation, Equality of